 TOME Monograph Subvention Grants provide funding to Johns Hopkins faculty for the publication of new open-access digital monographs.

 Johns Hopkins University joined the Toward an Open Monograph Ecosystem (TOME) initiative in 2020 to facilitate greater access to its faculty’s scholarship through open-access publishing.
-Five monograph subvention grants will be awarded by the Johns Hopkins Libraries over two academic years, 2020/2021 and 2021/2022, with funding from the Office of the Provost.
-The grants will provide up to $15,000 per academic monograph—paid to a participating university press on the author’s behalf—to make a digital copy of the monograph available free of charge under a Creative Commons license through MuseOpen.
+Faculty authors in the humanities and humanistic social sciences are invited to apply for 3 available TOME grants in 2022-23 to support the publication of Open Access monographs.
+The grants will provide up to $15,000 per academic monograph—paid to a participating university press on the author’s behalf, funding provided by the Office of the Provost—to make a digital copy of the monograph available free of charge under a Creative Commons license through MuseOpen.

 Johns Hopkins is one of 20 participating colleges and universities in TOME, a collaborative project developed by the Association of American Universities (AAU), the Association of Research Libraries (ARL), and the Association of University Presses (AUPresses) to make more scholarly monographs by humanities and humanistic social sciences faculty members openly available on a broad scale.
 Monographs funded by a Hopkins TOME grant will pass through the same rigorous peer-review and professional editing process as any other monograph published by the specified publisher, but will be made openly available online as well as through traditional distribution channels.